- Graduate Assistant for Technology and Communications - now accepting applications

 - Student Maintenance Worker - now accepting applications

 Summer Conference Assistant

-The Office of Housing and Residence Life at UNC Wilmington employs a staff of four Summer Conference Assistants and one Head Conference Assistant.
+The Office of Housing and Residence Life at UNC Wilmington employs a staff of four Summer Conference Assistants.
 The Conference Assistants primary mission is to be available during summer conferences to provide various services for conference groups.
 Major areas of responsibility emphasized are checking camps in and out of the residential facilities, customer service, key management, and administration.

 - Position Responsibilities

 We are no longer accepting applications at the this time.

 - Responsible for checking in camps and conferences